Skip to Main Content

 Tip!

 Like jute and sisal, wool is another natural fiber that's easily susceptible to absorbing moisture and growing mold or mildew.
-Make sure to keep wool rugs on covered porches/patios and check with the manufacturer to determine if a wool rug is outdoor-suitable.
-When in doubt, opt for a wool-synthetic blend.
+Make sure to keep wool rugs on covered porches or patios and check with the manufacturer to determine if a wool rug is outdoor-suitable.
+When in doubt, opt for a wool-synthetic blend that combines the best of the two materials.

 Shop Wool Outdoor Rugs

-Consider the space of your outdoor area when choosing the shape of your rug.
-If you choose a large outdoor rug, it should cover the majority of your deck or patio.
-If it will be sitting under a grouping of furniture, it should be big enough so the front legs of all major pieces of furniture are placed on the rug.
-If it's placed under an outdoor dining table, you should be able to pull out all the chairs and have the legs remain on the rug.
+When choosing a large outdoor rug, it should cover the majority of your deck or patio.
+If the rug will sit under a grouping of furniture, it should be big enough to span the front legs of all major pieces of furniture.
+If it's placed under an outdoor dining table, the legs of the chairs should remain on the rug when pulling the chairs out.
 Generally, the rug should be at least 2' wider than the table on all sides.
-Below are common sizes for outdoor rugs.

 Shop 5' x 8' Outdoor Rugs